 So, how does CDIC work, and what important exceptions are there to be aware of?

 Your Bank Needs to Be a Member

-As I mentioned earlier, CDIC Deposit Insurance is free and automatic.
-But, your financial institution must be a member of CDIC.
+As I mentioned earlier, CDIC Deposit Insurance is free and automatic for you as a bank customer.
+But, your financial institution must be a member of CDIC for you to be protected.
 You see, CDIC Deposit Insurance is free for you, but not for your bank or federal credit union.
-As members, they need to pay for that insurance.
+All federally-regulated deposit-taking institutions are required to be members, and they need to pay for that insurance.
 But in the end, it’s in their best interest.

-All you have to do to ensure you’re protected by CDIC Deposit Insurance is to check that you bank with a member of CDIC.
-An easy way to do this is to check the footer of your financial Institution’s website.
+All you have to do to ensure you’re protected by CDIC Deposit Insurance is to check that your bank with a member of CDIC.
+An easy way to do this is to check the footer of your Financial Institution’s website.

 Another way to do it, especially if you’re looking at opening up an account at a new bank, is to check this list of CDIC members.
 If you don’t see your financial institution on the list, then you won’t be protected by CDIC Deposit Insurance.

 Lost some money in your investment portfolio because you held stock in a company that went bust?
 Well, that’s part of the risk of investing in stocks and not something CDIC can help you with.